Elias Hasket Derby

-Elias Hasket Derby (August 16, 1739 — September 8, 1799) was a Colonial American merchant based in Salem, Massachusetts who owned or held shares in numerous privateers.
+Elias Hasket Derby (August 16, 1739 — September 8, 1799) was an American merchant based in Salem, Massachusetts who owned or held shares in numerous privateers.
 The crews of these ships took more than 150 prizes during the American Revolution, and the sale of the prizes resulted in great wealth to be shared.
 Derby was in business with his father, who died at the end of the war.

 After the war, Derby converted his large, swift Grand Turk to commercial use, and sent it as the first New England vessel to trade directly with China.
-By specializing in the East Indies trade, Derby became not only one of the wealthiest and most celebrated traders of the post-Revolutionary period in Salem, Massachusetts, but at one point reputedly the richest man in the United States.
+By specializing in the East Indies trade, Derby became not only one of the wealthiest and most celebrated traders of the post-Revolutionary period in Salem, Massachusetts, but at one point reputedly the richest man in the United States. he died in Salem Massachusetts in September 1799 aged 60.

 Biography

 Early life

 Born in Salem in 1739, Elias Hasket Derby was the son of Richard Derby (1712–1783), a sea captain and merchant, and his wife.
 This son never went to sea but entered his father's business at a young age, starting in the counting house.
 The younger Derby was in charge of bookkeeping from 1760 until the start of the Revolution.
 By 1760, his father owned a fleet of at least thirteen vessels engaged in coastal, West Indian and Southern Atlantic trade.
 The Derbys, like many merchants in Salem at the start of the Revolution, both supported and profited from the war.

 From all accounts, Elias Hasket Derby was deeply involved in equipping privateers, or had shares in as many as half the privateers (one hundred and fifty-eight in all) that hailed from Salem.
 The Derbys' Grand Turk, launched in May 1781, was Salem's largest privateer, and became the most successful; it captured seventeen prizes between 1781 and 1782 in the last years of the war.

 Even before the close of the Revolution (Richard Derby died in 1783), Derby the younger (hereafter referred to as Derby in this article) was trading on his own and also in partnership with his brothers.
 By the time peace was declared, Derby's contemporaries claimed that in all of New England his fortune was second only to that of the Cabots of Beverly.

 After Derby's mother died, his father married again, to the widow Sarah Langley Hersey (1714–1790).
 In his will Richard Derby bequeathed a large fortune to Sarah.
 She used much of it to found and endow Derby Academy in Hingham, Massachusetts.